 The project was funded thanks to a bequest from Stan Wilkins, and a grant from Heritage Lottery Fund.
 Thank you also to West Bromwich Civic Pride Association for their support.

-Download this document of recollections of childhood in the war sent in to the Society by Gerald Gibbs, one of the many contributions to the project.
+Download this document of wartime recollections sent into the Society by Gerald Gibbs, one of the many contributions to the project.

 In 2016, the project held 10 public events in order to collect material for the book and to share the results of the work.